-That was a day that changed and challenged my life.
-I was invited, as the only European label boss (Neo Records), to attend a 'closed-room' session of top US record business executives to urgently discuss the doom facing the industry worldwide with the war against technology - illegal downloading (Napstar).
+That was a day that challenged my brain and changed my life forever.
+I was invited, as the only European label boss (Neo Records), to fly over the Atlantic to attend a 'closed-room' session in Manhattan to sit with top US record business executives and urgently discuss the doom facing the industry worldwide with the war against technology - illegal downloading (Napstar).

-After listening to the various arguements from the other attendees in the room I rose to speak and said that unless they were prepared to dance with the internet then they would go out of business.
-Using a recent success I stated that after selling half a million Darude - Sandstorm singles in the UK I had no idea who had bought them but if I had sold 500'000 downloads I could have their email addresses as Darude fans and would be able to engage them in his next releases directly.
+After listening to the various arguements from the other attendees in the room I rose to speak and said "that unless they were prepared to dance with the internet then they would go out of business."
+Using a recent success I stated "after selling half a million Darude - Sandstorm singles in the UK I had no idea who had bought them but if I had sold 500'000 downloads I could have their email addresses as Darude fans and would be able to engage them in his next releases directly."

 A light went on for me in that room, I pledged to myself to return to the UK and build something that would help take the business into the new digital era.
 Six months and £30'000 later DJinTheMix was launched.
 The world's first digital music delivery system direct to the DJ's - before iTunes, Beatport, 7 Digital and the rest.

-In the process I flew from London to Cupertino, Santa Clara, California for a 15 minute meeting with Jimmy Dixon of Apple and came back with their permission to be the first company in the world to have the new iTunes application linked directly on our DJInTheMix Home Page.
-The younger sister to DJITM is www.Media2Radio.com.
-We've come a long way since Sep 02 but today it all seems like a pre-destined logical progression with hundreds of digital music promotion platforms following on from our start.
-Thank you Gabor, Anita, Jodie, Matt, Jacqui and Michael Paoletta.
+In the process, after an introduction from Seal, who was living in Chelsea at that time, I flew from London to Cupertino, Santa Clara, California for a 15 minute meeting with Jimmy Dixon of Apple and came back with their permission to be the first company in the world to have the new iTunes application linked directly on our DJInTheMix Home Page.

 Author: Jonty Skrufff